isbm/berrymill/doc/berrymill.8.md

 ```

 * "remove\_any": Remove any element from description that matches by attributes
    at least.
-In contrast to remove it does not need precise tag description and
+In contrast to `remove`, this does not need precise tag description.
-   is considering attributes to narrow down what tags to remove from the
+   Instead it is considering attributes to narrow down what tags to remove from
-   description.
-Example to remove all users with plain password format:
+   the description.
+For example, it is possible to use it to remove all users
+   configured with plain password format:

 ```
 <remove_any>